-Dilute the condensed milk with warm water
+Dilute the condensed milk with lukewarm water

-Whip the egg whites until stiff and add them to the béchamel
+Whip the egg whites until stiff and add them to the béchamel as well

 Prepare a well-buttered soufflé dish (or individual ramekins) and bake in a preheated oven

-It should be served immediately after baking
+Serve immediately after baking

 Bowl